 Unfortunately, it seems this toy has too many holes for it's own good.
 Breaking up larger dog biscuits into awkward sizes can significantly expand the length of time your pup will play with the puzzle ball, so that can be encouraging.
 However, for a puzzle treat ball at a $15 MSRP, we feel you may be better served with our next item in Kai's review list.

 Outward Hound Treat Chaser Puzzle Ball

-Now this is a quality ball!
-At a $15 MSRP, this ball comes in at a higher price-point, but is also significantly more friendly towards dogs of any size.
-At 5 inches in height, it comes up to about chest level to smaller toy breeds, and while this puzzle treat ball could fit in the jaws of larger breeds, the construction is significantly more sturdy than it’s predecessor featured above.
+Now, this is a quality ball!
+At a $15 MSRP, this ball comes in at a higher price-point.
+It is also significantly more friendly towards dogs of any size.
+At 5 inches in height, it comes up to about chest level to smaller toy breeds; and while this puzzle treat ball could fit in the jaws of larger breeds, the construction is significantly more sturdy than it's predecessor featured above.
 The two halves slide independently of the green center strip, allowing the ball to do some interesting turns and swivels.
 Add to that the green center of the ball is weighted off-center, and you have a ball that swivels, wobbles, and rolls every-which-way to create a level of unpredictability that your dog will appreciate to keep them involved.

-All in all we do recommend this toy as a great start to becoming a member of the interactive dog toy club.
-It’s fun, it’s easy, and thanks to amazon, it’s very affordable, as you can often find these on amazon for a decent discount under the MSRP of $15.
+All in all, we do recommend this toy as a great start to becoming a member of the interactive dog toy club.
+It's fun, it's easy, and thanks to Amazon, it's very affordable.
 They also make great gifts for friends with dogs of most any size, especially when combined with a solid bag of treats for that first play experience.